Operation Undertone: Breakthrough

-As the breakthrough of General Walker's XX Corps developed in the direction of Kaiserslautern, concern had mounted in the 1.
+As the breakthrough of Walker's XX Corps developed in the direction of Kaiserslautern, concern had mounted in the 1.
 Armee lest those units in the Siegfried Line around Saarbrücken and Zweibrücken be trapped.
 Once Kaiserslautern fell, the only routes of withdrawal left to those troops led through the Haardt Mountains south of Kaiserslautern.
-Covered by a dense wood, the Pfaelzer Forest, the region was crossed laterally by only one main highway, by a secondary highway close behind the Siegfried Line, and by a few minor roads and trails.
+Covered by a dense wood, the Pfaelzer Forest, the region was crossed literally by only one main highway, by a secondary highway close behind the Siegfried Line, and by a few minor roads and trails.
 The natural difficulties posed by these twisting, poorly surfaced routes already had been heightened by a mass of wrecked vehicles as American fighter pilots relentlessly preyed on hapless targets.

 Using the authority granted by Kesselring on 17 March to pull back units threatened with encirclement, the 1.
-Armee′s General Foertsch authorized withdrawal by stages of his westernmost troops, those of General Knieß′ LXXXV Korps.
+Armee′s Foertsch authorized withdrawal by stages of his westernmost troops, those of Knieß′ LXXXV Korps.
 Over a period of three days, units of the corps were to peel back from west to east, redeploying to block the main highway leading northeast through the Kaiserslautern Gap.

 Unfortunately for Foertsch's plan, the principal threat to the Kaiserslautern Gap came not from west or southwest but from northwest where Walker's XX Corps was pouring unchecked through General Walther Hahm's LXXXII Korps.
 The 10th Armored Division′s arrival at Kaiserslautern itself on 20 March meant not only that the gap was compromised by a force well in the rear of Knieß′' formations but also that the only way out for both Knieß′ troops and those of the adjacent XIII SS Korps was through the Pfaelzer Forest.